awalkaday/online-book/MANUAL.md

 ## Public Service Announcement
 ### To-be-continued in 10 days

-In order to preserve the historical timeline depicting the [evolution of *about.awalkaday.art*](https://github.com/awalkaday/about-awalkaday-art/graphs/code-frequency) as a Git-based code repository, it will be necessary to reuse this experimental code repo *'awalkaday/online-book'* as an instruction manual.
+In order to preserve the timeline depicting the [evolution of *about.awalkaday.art*](https://github.com/awalkaday/about-awalkaday-art/graphs/code-frequency) as a Git-based code repository, it will be necessary to reuse this experimental code repo *'awalkaday/online-book'* as an instruction manual.

-The code powering the digital book will then be developed on its own Markdown-written branch of *'awalkaday/about-awalkaday-art'* and ultimately merged.
+The code powering the book will then be developed on a dedicated Markdown-written branch of *'awalkaday/about-awalkaday-art'* and ultimately merged into *'awalkaday/about-awalkaday-art'*.
 The live coding performance will take place during ETHGlobal Brussels on July 12-14, 2024.
 The non-textual content of the book *about.awalkaday.art* has yet to be selected and integrated into the final product.
+The end product would be an onchain book about *awalkaday.art*, released in celebration of such a special blockchain-themed week in Brussels.

+This public code repository could serve as a template for future coding challenges and is the fruit of a self-assigned training task in preparation of the soon-to-be published book, powered online by GitBook and onchain by Ethereum.
 Activities undertaken during the Ethereum-focused hackhathon might be streamed online and/or publicly recorded.
 As a solo creative coder taking part in a software tournament, I may work with a non-human collaborator, an open-sourced AI agent (Llama or Mistral), during the blockchain weekend event.